binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 ## Request Data

-In order to make it easier for you to handle the `request` and `response` flow of your websocket connection, every deriv websocket API calls has a general structure. you can use it for Caching, validation, request and response synchronization are some of the things you can use it for.
+In order to make it easier for you to handle the `request` and `response` flow of your websocket connection, every deriv websocket API calls has a general structure. you can use it for caching, validation, request and response synchronization are some of the things you can use it for.

 #### API Call Method Name